andreasvc/litvecspace/README.md

-# litvecspace
+# Vector space explorations of literary language
-Accompanying code for the paper "Vector space explorations of literary language"
+Accompanying code for the paper "[Vector space explorations of literary language](https://doi.org/10.1007/s10579-018-09442-4)"

 This repository is intended for documentation purposes, as the relevant data cannot be made publicly available.